 The concept of inanimate objects endowed with intelligence has been around since ancient times.
 The Greek god Hephaestus was depicted in myths as forging robot-like servants out of gold.
 Engineers in ancient Egypt built statues of gods animated by priests.
 Throughout the centuries, thinkers from Aristotle to the 13th century Spanish theologian Ramon Llull to René Descartes and Thomas Bayes used the tools and logic of their times to describe human thought processes as symbols, laying the foundation for AI concepts such as general knowledge representation.

 The late 19th and first half of the 20th centuries brought forth the foundational work that would give rise to the modern computer.
-In 1836, Cambridge University mathematician Charles Babbage and Augusta Ada Byron, Countess of Lovelace, invented the first design for a programmable machine.
+In 1836, Cambridge University mathematician Charles Babbage and Augusta Ada King, Countess of Lovelace, invented the first design for a programmable machine.

 1940s.
 Princeton mathematician John Von Neumann conceived the architecture for the stored-program computer -- the idea that a computer's program and the data it processes can be kept in the computer's memory.
 And Warren McCulloch and Walter Pitts laid the foundation for neural networks.

 1950s.
 With the advent of modern computers, scientists could test their ideas about machine intelligence.
 One method for determining whether a computer has intelligence was devised by the British mathematician and World War II code-breaker Alan Turing.
-The Turing Test focused on a computer's ability to fool interrogators into believing its responses to their questions were made by a human being.
+The Turing test focused on a computer's ability to fool interrogators into believing its responses to their questions were made by a human being.

 1956.
 The modern field of artificial intelligence is widely cited as starting this year during a summer conference at Dartmouth College.
 Sponsored by the Defense Advanced Research Projects Agency (DARPA), the conference was attended by 10 luminaries in the field, including AI pioneers Marvin Minsky, Oliver Selfridge and John McCarthy, who is credited with coining the term artificial intelligence.
-Also in attendance were Allen Newell, a computer scientist, and Herbert A. Simon, an economist, political scientist and cognitive psychologist, who presented their groundbreaking Logic Theorist, a computer program capable of proving certain mathematical theorems and referred to as the first AI program.
+Also in attendance were Allen Newell, a computer scientist, and Herbert A. Simon, an economist, political scientist and cognitive psychologist.
+The two presented their groundbreaking Logic Theorist, a computer program capable of proving certain mathematical theorems and referred to as the first AI program.

 1970s and 1980s.
-But the achievement of artificial general intelligence proved elusive, not imminent, hampered by limitations in computer processing and memory and by the complexity of the problem.
-Government and corporations backed away from their support of AI research, leading to a fallow period lasting from 1974 to 1980 and known as the first "AI Winter."
+The achievement of artificial general intelligence proved elusive, not imminent, hampered by limitations in computer processing and memory and by the complexity of the problem.
+Government and corporations backed away from their support of AI research, leading to a fallow period lasting from 1974 to 1980 known as the first "AI Winter."
 In the 1980s, research on deep learning techniques and industry's adoption of Edward Feigenbaum's expert systems sparked a new wave of AI enthusiasm, only to be followed by another collapse of government funding and industry support.
 The second AI winter lasted until the mid-1990s.